Professional Tooth Extraction Services in North West Edmonton

-If you'd like to find out more about our tooth extractions in Edmonton, please take a look at the section below.
-In case you have any other queries, you can call us at 780-454-1269.
+At Westmount Dental Centre, we prioritize your dental health and well-being, making us your go-to destination for tooth extraction in North West Edmonton.
+If you'd like to learn more about our tooth extractions in Edmonton, please look at the section below.
+If you have any other queries, call us at 780-454-1269.

 When Will a Tooth Extraction Be Recommended?

 If you experience pain, swelling, a bad taste in your mouth or perpetual bad breath, it may indicate a tooth that is badly decayed or infected.
-We will make every effort to clean out the infection or decay and save the tooth, but in some instances, removal of the tooth is the only way to protect you from further infection and pain.
-We may also recommend the removal of wisdom teeth if they are impacted or if they are crowding your other teeth and affecting your bite or dental hygiene.
-We will discuss your options after an oral exam, and we are happy to answer any questions you may have about root canal, tooth extraction, and more.
-Here are some of the questions that we hear the most often:
+We will make every effort to clean out the infection or decay and save the tooth, but in some instances, removing the tooth is the only way to protect you from further infection and pain.
+We may also recommend the removal of wisdom teeth if they are impacted or crowding your other teeth and affecting your bite or dental hygiene.
+We will discuss your options after an oral exam and are happy to answer any questions about root canals, tooth extraction, and more.
+Here are some of the most common questions:

 What Should I Do to Prepare for My Tooth Removal?

-Before your extraction, your Westmount Dental dentist will need to take x-rays, gather your medical history, and consider the list of your current medications, vitamins, and supplements.
+Before your extraction, your Westmount Dental Centre dentist will need to take x-rays, gather your medical history, and consider the list of your current medications, vitamins, and supplements.
 Our office can then help you schedule your extraction.
 If your tooth is severely infected, performing the removal right away can cause complications, like spreading the infection.
-To prevent this and to help make the procedure more comfortable for you, your dentist may prescribe an antibiotic in advance of your extraction appointment.
+To prevent this and help make the procedure more comfortable for you, your dentist may prescribe an antibiotic before your extraction appointment.

 What Should I Expect During the Procedure?

 Your dentist will use local anesthetics to combat anxiety and pain by numbing the affected tooth and the surrounding areas.
-As the tooth extraction procedure begins, patients often feel a lot of pressure.
+Patients often feel a lot of pressure as the tooth extraction procedure begins.
 The dentist will rock the tooth back and forth to loosen it and cut away gum and bone tissue until the tooth can be removed.
 In the case of an impacted wisdom tooth where the affected tooth has not broken through the gum line, your dentist will make a small incision in the gums first to reach the tooth.
 Severely damaged or decayed teeth may have to be removed in pieces.